 How it Works

-Our dedicated rescuers will pick up your excess food and deliver it to a local human service agency, where it will be distributed to the food insecure.
+Our dedicated rescuers will pick up your excess food and deliver it to a local nonprofit recipient, where it will be distributed to the food insecure.
 There is no minimum pound requirement to donate food, and we can come by on the days and times most convenient for you!

 Feel free to review our Partner Benefits for more information.

 Contact us to go over any questions you might have.

 Partnering with RLC has been a great initiative that the entire office can get behind.
 Everyone from RLC is friendly, organized and I love knowing we are partnering together to help New York's homeless!” -Danielle Zellman, Cedar